 - Reimbursements will be processed upon the owner’s submission of an invoice attached to a copy of the approved application form properly signed by a representative of the City Engineering Division indicating a final installation and inspections.

 - Applications must be approved and signed by the City of Champaign prior to the work being done, or the City cannot participate.

 - This program is administered by the City of Champaign Public Works Engineering Division.

-The cost share is 75% of the system installation, up to a maximum cost share of $5,250.
+The cost share is 75 percent of the system installation, up to a maximum cost share of $5,250.
 The City cost share will be based upon the lowest of at least two cost estimates.

 NPDES Phase II Permit for Stormwater Discharges from Municipal Separate Storm Sewer Systems

-This report and attachments detail the efforts the City of Champaign has undertaken to comply with the stormwater program outlined in the Notice of Intent for the permit period of April 1, 2014 to March 31, 2015.
+This report and attachments detail the efforts the City of Champaign has undertaken to comply with the stormwater program outlined in the Notice of Intent for the permit period of March 31, 2021 through March 31, 2022.
 The report describes the status of the BMP activities, summarizes the supporting data collected, summarizes the activities proposed during the next permit year, identifies obligations required by the City of Champaign under another agency’s ILR-40 permit, and lists City of Champaign construction projects that required stormwater pollution permits.

 - International Erosion Control Association